mh1266/docs/app/(docs)/object-mount/page.md

 Need help?
 Message us directly at our [help desk](https://supportdcs.storj.io/hc/en-us/requests/new)

 The [User Guide](./object-mount/user-guides) is also available with all options and details about how Object Mount works and all available options.

+For a trial license with a MacOS DMG native installer or Windows EXE native installer please get in touch [discovery call](https://www.storj.io/landing/get-in-touch).